The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The best way to handle outliers depends on “domain knowledge” – that is, information about where the data come from and what they mean.
 And it depends on what analysis you are planning to perform.

 In this example, the motivating question is whether first babies tend to be earlier or later than other babies.
-So we’ll try to use statistics that will not be thrown off too much by errors.
+So we’ll try to use statistics that will not be thrown off too much by a small number of incorrect values.

 2.4.
 First Babies#

-Now we can compare the distribution of pregnancy lengths for first babies and others.
+Now let’s can compare the distribution of pregnancy lengths for first babies and others.
 We can use the query method to select rows that represent first babies and others.

 firsts = live.query("birthord == 1")